Cassareep: Medical application

 The antiseptic qualities of cassareep are well known.
 The Reverend J.G.
 Wood, who published his Wanderings in South America in 1879, was criticized for not mentioning the "antiseptic properties of cassava juice (cassareep), which enables the Indian on a canoe voyage to take with him a supply of meat for several days".

-In the mid- to late nineteenth century, as reports of adventures by English explorers became widely read in England, statements about cassareep and its antiseptic qualities became easily available; an early example was a publication in The Pharmaceutical Journal from 1847, and similar references can be found throughout the late nineteenth century, such as in the work of Irish naturalist and explorer Thomas Heazle Parke and in pharmaceutical and trade journals.
-Professor Attfield, professor of practical chemistry for the Royal Pharmaceutical Society of Great Britain, however, in the 1870 edition of the Year-book of Pharmacy, claimed that his laboratory studies proved no effectiveness whatsoever.
-Still, pharmaceutical journals and handbooks began to report of the possible use of cassareep, and suggested it might be helpful in the treatment of, for instance, eye afflictions such as corneal ulcers and conjunctivitis.
+In the mid- to late 19th century, as reports of adventures by English explorers became widely read in England, statements about cassareep and its antiseptic qualities became easily available.
+An early example was a publication in The Pharmaceutical Journal from 1847, and similar references can be found throughout the late 19th century, such as in the work of Irish naturalist and explorer Thomas Heazle Parke and in pharmaceutical and trade journals.

+In the 1870 edition of the Year-book of Pharmacy, Professor Attfield, professor of practical chemistry for the Royal Pharmaceutical Society of Great Britain, claimed, however, that his laboratory studies proved no effectiveness whatsoever.

+Even so, pharmaceutical journals and handbooks began to report of the possible use of cassareep, and suggested it might be helpful in the treatment of, for instance, eye afflictions such as corneal ulcers and conjunctivitis.